 Having gained a coaching qualification in 2017, I enjoy supporting people to draw on their greatest resource – themselves – to maximise their potential, explore options, clarify and attain their goals.
 I offer coaching to individuals as well as to organisations wishing to develop their staff.

 I draw on my research experience, knowledge and project management skills to offer a range of consultancy.
-Examples include qualitative research for the Equality and Human Rights Commission and external evaluation work for the harm-reduction charity, Change, Grow, Live; for the Office of the Police and Crime Commissioner for Northumbria, evaluating a new Domestic Abuse Practitioner Standard; for Tyne and Wear Archives and Museums, evaluating their Women of Tyneside project.
+Examples include qualitative research for the Equality and Human Rights Commission and external evaluation work for the harm-reduction charity, Change, Grow, Live, for the Office of the Police and Crime Commissioner for Northumbria and for Tyne and Wear Archives and Museums.

 Culture change within organisations